Emmotes/ic_spoilers/docs/dhadius.md

         "conditions": [
             {
                 "condition": "upgrade_purchased 14560",
-                "desc": "Increases Dhadius's damage and the damage of Champions with 12 or more intelligence within 2 slots of Dhadius by $(not_buffed amount)% for each Champion in the formation affected by this ability, stacking multiplicatively."
+                "desc": "Increases Dhadius' damage and the damage of Champions with 12 or more intelligence within 2 slots of Dhadius by $(not_buffed amount)% for each Champion in the formation affected by this ability, stacking multiplicatively."
             },
             {
-                "desc": "Increases Dhadius's damage and the damage of Champions with 14 or more intelligence within 2 slots of Dhadius by $(not_buffed amount)% for each Champion in the formation affected by this ability, stacking multiplicatively."
+                "desc": "Increases Dhadius' damage and the damage of Champions with 14 or more intelligence within 2 slots of Dhadius by $(not_buffed amount)% for each Champion in the formation affected by this ability, stacking multiplicatively."
             }
         ]
     },